 - Low/Dead battery

-- Broken connection between Battery and Starter
+- The broken connection between the Battery and the Starter

-No lights on the dashboard when you turn the key is another dead giveaway that the battery is dead.
 In the instance where you have the engine swinging strongly at first, but slowly gets weaker and weaker with every swing until it just clicks, means any of the following components could be bad.

 - Bad Starter